 WEC member Dean Knudson, who in June failed to convince the commission to issue a statement condemning ballot harvesting, by September had backed away from predictions of harvesting in the presidential election.
 Still, Knudson told Diggings he was strongly suggesting that, if possible, voters take advantage of COVID-19 precautionary measures in place at the polls and vote in person.
 "We have a lot of ballot integrity safeguards, including voter ID in Wisconsin, more than there are in some other states," Knudson said.
 "But there are more safeguards voting in person than there are voting absentee."

-Clerks expect crush

-All told, between 1 million and 2 million Wisconsinites will cast an absentee ballot in November.
+Clerks expect crush All told, between 1 million and 2 million Wisconsinites will cast an absentee ballot in November.

 Wisconsin, unlike 10 other states, has resisted the pressure to mail ballots directly to all its registered voters.
 The WEC did, however, commit as much as \$2.2 million from a federal stimulus grant to send absentee ballot request forms and voter information to 2.6 million registered voters.
 By the end of August, more than 1 million Wisconsinites already had requested absentee ballots.

 The mailer with the absentee ballot application encouraged voters, who got their ballots as early as Sept.
 17, to return them as early as possible.
 Clerks anticipating a voter surge in November have, in the meantime, reported to the WEC that they ordered more absentee ballots early and have considerably increased the number of polling places where voters can drop off absentee ballots as well as vote in person.
 By mid-fall, some fears about the November election process had abated.

 In June, for instance, Knudson told The Center Square, a conservative news website, "If you think there's no ballot harvesting in Wisconsin, buckle up because there most definitely will be."
 Less than three months later, he was no less adamant that people will be perfectly safe voting in person.
 But his views on the potential for ballot harvesting and other forms of fraud had softened considerably.
 "Let me be clear about this," Knudson said.
 "I have confidence in our process.
 It is very difficult to commit ballot fraud in Wisconsin.
 Not impossible, but difficult."
 In the weeks before an acrimonious presidential contest, confidence was high that all of the advance preparations will mean not only a more efficient but more honest and accountable election.

-If that confidence isn't justified, add the Wisconsin election to what almost certainly will be the most picked over and fought over presidential election of our time.

-Mark Lisheron is the managing editor of Diggings.
+If that confidence isn't justified, add the Wisconsin election to what almost certainly will be the most picked over and fought over presidential election of our time. $\lambda$ Mark Lisheron is the managing editor of Diggings.

-Police us

-What happened in Kenosha is an anomaly, defying the crit charge that police violence is s he hardscrabble neighborhood where Jacob Blake was shot - a mix of shabby apartment buildings and the occasional pristinely kept home not far from boarded-up stores - looks like hundreds of other places in Wisconsin and the rest of America.
+Police us What happened in Kenosha is an anomaly, defying the crit charge that police violence is sy By Patrick Hughes and Mike Nichol he hardscrabble neighborhood where Jacob Blake was shot - a mix of shabby apartment buildings and the occasional pristinely kept home not far from boarded-up stores - looks like hundreds of other places in Wisconsin and the rest of America.
+There is a presumption that what happened there after Kenosha police were called to the shooting scene happens everywhere else, too.